 Here is a Guinness World Record: Boxer Brandy holds the record for the longest tongue since 2002.
 It was was 17 in long (43 cm)!
 Unfortunately, the dog died.
 The current record holder is the Saint Bernhard Mochi.
 However, his tongue is "only" 7.3 in (18.58 cm) long.

-The Boxer ranks 8th in the puppy statistics of the VDH (German Kennel Club) and 11th in the American Kennel Club in the popularity statistics (as of 2019).
+There are breeds that are almost always popular.
+For example Labradors, Golden Retrievers and French Bulldogs.
+The interest in the Boxer is sometimes bigger and sometimes smaller.
+This year the Boxer ranks 8th place in the puppy statistics of the VDH (German Kennel Club) and 11th place in the American Kennel Club in the popularity statistics (as of 2020).

 Boxers have a big, muscular body.
 Their coat is white with brown drawings or brindle.

 Grooming it is very easy, the dogs only needs to be brushed from time to time.
 But beware: Just because it has a short coat does not mean it does not shed!